maxfortun/activemq-scheduler-cli/README.md

 ### Premise
 Be that troubleshooting or migration, sometimes it may be neccessary to look behind the curtains of the [ActiveMQ Scheduler](https://activemq.apache.org/delay-and-schedule-message-delivery).
 This little utility allows to copy scheduled messages to a file system or to another broker.
-And, if you must, even clean up after itself.
+And, if you must, even cleans up after itself.

 ### Building
 ```bash